How Long Do Running Shoes Last?

 How to Extend the Life of Running Shoes

 Even though running shoes will eventually wear out, you don’t want to send them into an early retirement.
 Like making a sports bra last or preventing running injuries, you’ll get more miles out of your running shoes if you take care of them properly.

 Here's how you can extend the life of your trainers:

-Sometimes the eyeball test will tell you all you need to know about the age of your shoes, but other times worn out shoes might not be so obvious.
+Sometimes the eyeball test will tell you all you need to know about the age of your shoes, but other times worn out running shoes might not be so obvious.
 If your shoes aren’t telling you they’re ready to be retired, your body might provide clues.

 Here are some signs that your running shoes are ready for a slower life of mowing the lawn:

 - Your shoes will feel flat.
 The bouncy midsole foam in a pair of new shoes will absorb impact associated with running, saving your feet and joints from taking a pounding.
 As your shoes age, though, the foam loses some of its ability to rebound, like if you put a brick on top of a marshmallow.

 - Nagging aches and pains.
 Hard workouts or increased mileage can make you feel sore the next day, but if little pains persist even after a normal run, it might be time for a refresh.